thentenaar/nanonl/README.md

 ======

-This library implements a small set of helper functions for constructing netlink messages, and looking up netlink attributes (NLAs) within nmessages.
+This library implements a small set of helper functions for constructing netlink messages, and looking up netlink attributes (NLAs) within messages.

-The helper functions for each subsystem mau be independently enabled.
+The helper functions for each subsystem may be independently enabled.

 Configure Options
 -----------------